KeithWilliamsGMIT/Graph-Theory-Project/README.md

 <option value="9F6C92789472CF950AD128E4B39661ED">Galway Campus - Centre for the Creative Arts and Media</option>
 ```

 The data for each room is within a pair of opening and closing option tags.
-Because the list of departments is a small dataset there would be little benefit to writting a python script to parse it into the correct format.
+Because the list of departments is a small dataset there would be little benefit to writing a python script to parse it into the correct format.
 Instead I edited the in brackets with the help of regular expressions to produce a list in the following format.

 ```
 "Galway","Dept of Computer Science & Applied Physics"